NEUR0515/memgpt-va-ui/README.md

 - Thought messages visually distinct from other messages.
 - Responsive UI for mobile and desktop usage (WIP).
 - Markdown support for messages, including bullet points and formatting (WIP).
-- SMS messaging integration using Twilio.
+- SMS messaging integration using Twilio (Currently send only) (WIP).
 - Google Search Capabilities.
 - Create and initialise Git repositories.
 - Ability to use OpenAI/Groq/Custom LLMs and swap custom tools in and out as needed.
 - File data can be uploaded straight into Archival Memory using the UI.
 - MemGPT Data Source connections to chat with your data.
+- List upcoming events and create new ones in Google Calendar.

 ## Technologies Used